jijames/ProgrammingChallenges/README.md

 see how the correct output should look.
 You can also look at the solution code to get hints when you are stuck.

-#### Submission
+#### Submit an answer
 If you want me to review your solution to a particular problem, create a *pull request* in Github with *only* your solution file.
 I will use Github to give you feedback.

 ### Challenge Types
 There are two basic types of challenges: programming and support.
-Programming challenges are problems that you need to write a program to solve.
+Programming *(P)* challenges are problems that you need to write a program to solve.
-Support challenges are programming-related tasks that are not programming, but that will assist in programming.
+Support *(S)* challenges are programming-related tasks that are not programming, but that will assist in programming.
 For example, the first challenge in this series is about using Github as a programming tool.
+See the (challenge template)[https://github.com/jijames/ProgrammingChallenges/blob/master/999-S-Template/README.md] for more information.

 ### Programming Languages
 The great thing about programming is that there are many different ways to solve